jsbots/AutoFish/README.md

 ## Guide :blue_book:

+**Following the guide step by step will drastically reduce the number of problems you might run into by using this software.**

 1. Launch the game (not as administrator).
 2. Switch to the lowest **DirectX** mode if available (there's no such option in the old patches so you don't need it).
 3. Turn off **Vertical Sync**.